 - Cover and let it steep for another 10 minutes.

-- Strain, add honey for taste and consume while it is still lukewarm.
+- Strain, add honey to taste and consume while it is still lukewarm.

 - Repeat the process once daily.

 Note: you can add 1/2 teaspoon of ginger powder and turmeric powder instead of fresh ones.

 Peperine present in black pepper makes the curcumin more absorbable by the body.
 As per some studies, curcumin absorption increased by 200% when consumed with peperine.

 - Combine 1/3 cup of honey, 2 1/2 teaspoons of ground turmeric into a paste.
 Store this mixture in a jar for 2 weeks.